nisalindusara/ludocs/README.md

 #LUDO CS

-This is the ludo cs project
+This is the my version of the ludo cs project from the batch 21 first year first semester final project